jahid-razan/Dashboards/README.md

 The sql code can be found [here](https://github.com/jahidrazan/Codes/blob/main/CM_calculation.sql).
 The sql code used in the query editor in tableau.

 # 2. Conceptual ERD:
+The [Conceptual ERD](https://github.com/jahidrazan/Dashboards/blob/main/conceptual_ERD.PNG) is a good starting point to understand the relationship between products table and other associated information related to products:

 Every product has a manufacturer and belong to a category.
 Product can have one default supplier, no default supplier (in this case purchased from multiple suppliers)